ogallagher/Formal-iOS-Swift-Game/README.md

 - [ ] Level: Current = path(s) of gravity switches where player must use sliding blocks to avoid death/entrapment and reach doors
 - [x] Fix glitch where beatenLevels in plist is not updated correctly
 - [ ] Add text to level 22
+- [x] Switch levels 18 and 19
+- [ ] Fix relative friction w/ sliding islands
+- [x] Level: Intersect
+- [x] Level: Relay
+- [x] Change bullet.move() function to only factor in gravity after colliding with a wall
+- [x] Fix the addition/drawing of shrapnel (they currently only seem to spawn when there's more than one bullet...)